 The next day we’ll be heading back to TIA for a short yet memorable 30-minute flight to Tenzing-Hillary Airport in the town of Lukla in eastern Nepal.
 As you’ve probably already heard, Lukla has a one-of-a-kind airport that sits tucked into the side of a mountain at an elevation of 2,860 m and has a staggeringly short runway.
 Upon landing the group will be driven to the start of the Everest Base Camp trek.
 The trekking starts then and there!

-We partner with a local Sherpa guide, Oangdi, who is highly experienced and knows the Khumbu region like the rest of us know the apps on our phone.
-Each Follow Alice group will be guided by either Oangdi.
-Trekking with a Sherpa (the people group native to this part of the Himalayas) is the best way to ensure you stay safe and also don’t miss any of the sights and details around you.
-We bet you didn’t know that the name Sherpa derives from the local words shyar (meaning ‘east’) and pa (meaning ‘people’)?
+We partner with local guides who are highly experienced and know the Khumbu region like the rest of us know the apps on our phone.
+Trekking with a local guide is the best way to ensure you stay safe and also don’t miss any of the sights and details around you.

 You’ll also be offered the service of a porter along the entire trek.
 The porters will strap the bags of two trekkers onto the back of a yak and herd that yak from pitstop to pitstop.